FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0011-generic-collaboration-framework/README.md

 ### Customization

-Although the proposed collaboration framework can be used as is, the main idea is that the generic collaboration framework is used by external addons to adapt the collaboration framework for specific use-cases.
+Although the proposed collaboration framework can be used as is, an important design goal is that the generic collaboration framework can be used by external addons to adapt the collaboration framework for specific use-cases.
 We call these addons **Adaptors** that adapt the generic collaboration framework through an API.

 Since the API is specifically meant to be used by addons, the API is versioned to allow the API to evolve while ensuring that old versions of the API remain